 How a Change in EIBOR Affects Your Monthly Instalment

-Once your mortgage rate is reset, the bank recalculates your monthly payment based on:
+Once your mortgage rate is reset, the bank recalculates your monthly payment based on:- Outstanding loan amount

 - Remaining loan duration